Equality And Diversity

 - Excelling - People from all protected groups fare as well as people overall

-Form August 2016 all organisations that provided NHS care are legally required to follow the Accessible Information Standard.
+From August 2016 all organisations that provide NHS care are legally required to follow the Accessible Information Standard.
 The standard aims to make sure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need from health and care services.

 Further information about the standard and how the CCG is making information more accessible is available here.